DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 * be managed by an educational setting
 * be used for other children or young people who would benefit from it, outside of eligible groups

-## Loan agreements

-You’re advised to use a loan agreement when you choose to lend devices to children and young people.
-This agreement may contain terms and conditions, including who is responsible for what.

-[The Key for School Leaders](https://covid19.thekeysupport.com/covid-19/deliver-remote-learning/make-tech-work-you/loaning-it-equipment-pupils-and-staff/#section-1) has templates and examples of how to set up these agreements.

-## Insuring your devices

-[The Key for School Leaders](https://covid19.thekeysupport.com/covid-19/deliver-remote-learning/make-tech-work-you/loaning-it-equipment-pupils-and-staff/?marker=full-search-q-loan%20agreement-result-1) has some suggestions about arranging insurance.

 ## Labelling or tagging devices

 Laptops, tablets and 4G wireless routers are not tagged or labelled when they’re delivered.